adjust/android_sdk/README.md

 #### <a id="deeplinking-standard">Standard deep linking scenario

-If user has your app installed and if you want it to be launched after hitting the adjust tracker URL with `deep_link` parameter in it, you need enable deep linking in your app.
-This is being done by choosing desired **unique scheme name** and assigning it to the Activity which you want to be launched once the app gets opened after click on the link.
-This is being set in the `AndroidManifest.xml`.
+If a user has your app installed and you want it to launch after hitting an adjust tracker URL with the `deep_link` parameter in it, you need enable deep linking in your app.
+This is being done by choosing a desired **unique scheme name** and assigning it to the Activity which you want to launch once the app opens after the user clicked on the link.
+This is set in the `AndroidManifest.xml`.
 You need to add the `intent-filter` section to your desired Activity definition in the manifest file and assign `android:scheme` property value with the desired scheme name:

 ```xml